skylarshaffer/brickinfo/README.md

 - [ ] Bricklink Affiliate API key is not yet provided, and must be added to source.
 This key was leaked, and I disclosed it to Bricklink, meaning it may stop working at any time

 - [ ] Prices for elements will not show if that element does not have at least one

-- [ ] Rebrickable API key must be added to data to update colors list.
-This can be easily obtained at [Rebrickable API](https://rebrickable.com/api/)

 ## Roadmap